ehwest/mdn_qms/source/Quality_Manual/README.md

 The following applicability **exclusions** apply:

-* Sterilization Requirement and Processes (ISO Clause 7.5.5 & 7.5.7) – Our are not provided or distributed sterile products or utilize sterile processes.
+* Sterilization Requirement and Processes (ISO Clause 7.5.5 & 7.5.7) – are not provided or distributed sterile products or utilize sterile processes.

 * Implantable Medical Devices (ISO Clause 7.5.9.2 & 8.2.6 Partial) – We do not provide or distribute implantable products.